aliaydemir80/lldpq/README.md

 # run the LLDP-Check 🚀️

-Before running 'cable-check', 'ssh-copy-id' must be done on all devices.
+Before running lldp-check', 'ssh-copy-id' must be done on all devices.

 lldp-check